R. Lanier Anderson III

 Robert Lanier Anderson III (born November 12, 1936) is a senior United States circuit judge of the United States Court of Appeals for the Eleventh Circuit.

 Early life and education

 Born on November 12, 1936, in Macon, Georgia, Robert Lanier Anderson III was named for his father and grandfather; his grandfather had been named for Robert Sampson Lanier, the brother-in-law and longtime law partner of his great-grandfather, Clifford Anderson.
 Robert Lanier and Clifford Anderson started the firm with which all four generations practiced and which, dating from the 1840s and having gone through several iterations, is the second oldest continuous practice in the state of Georgia.
 Robert Sampson Lanier, was the father of noted poet and musician Sidney Lanier.
-After graduating from Bibb County, Georgia public schools Anderson earned an Artium Baccalaureus degree from Yale University in 1958, and a Bachelor of Laws from Harvard Law School in 1961.
+After graduating from Bibb County, Georgia public schools Anderson earned an Artium Baccalaureus degree from Yale College in 1958, and a Bachelor of Laws from Harvard Law School in 1961.